wangziqi2013/wangziqi2013.github.io/_posts/2020-05-30-group-associative-cache.markdown

 We now introduce details of operations as follows.
 The SHT is maintained as a fully-associative buffer consisting of set indices that have been recently accessed.
 This table is updated every time an access takes place, no matter whether the access results in hit or miss.
+Each set also has a per-set disposable bit (the "d" bit), the semantics of which will be explained below.
+If a set is entered into the SHT by an access, the "d" bit of that set will also be cleared to indicate that the set may be referenced again shortly.